Generic and Transferable Skills Training for Researchers

 The Researcher Development Framework was launched in September 2010 by Vitae and it is a professional development framework for planning and supporting the personal, professional and career development of researchers.
 It articulates the knowledge, behaviours and attributes of successful researchers and encourages them to aspire to excellence through achieving higher levels of development.
 It was developed by and for researchers, in consultation with academic and non-academic employers.

 The Researcher Development Framework is structured in four main domains, each including three sub-domains and further detailed descriptors.
-The Graduate School’s Skills Programme provides courses and events that cover all four domains:
+The Doctoral Skills Development Programme provides courses and events that cover all four domains:

 - Domain A: Knowledge and intellectual abilities

 You will find details of the skills training domains covered by each training course in the individual course descriptions.
 You should aim to take a range of skills training activities that will give you a breadth of generic skills across the four domains.
 Guidance on making the most of the development opportunities presented by the Skills Development Programme and best use of the Research Student Log is included in our course Introduction to Skills Development and the Research Student Log.

 In 2002 Sir Gareth Roberts' published his Review 'SET for Success'.
 Amongst other issues, the Report stipulated the need for minimum standards to include two weeks' dedicated training a year, principally in transferable skills.

 It is mandatory for all Research Council funded research students at UCL to undertake the equivalent of 2 weeks of skills training per year (20 points per year).
 It is recommended that all research students take full advantage of the skills programme.

 Vitae is the UK organisation championing the personal, professional and career development of researchers in higher education institutions and research institutes.
 Vitae is dedicated to providing support to help researchers complete their PhD and make the successful transition from doctoral studies to a future career.